Hi, I’m Sarah

 What was it like to get a late diagnosis for ADHD?

 I knew that ADHD ran in my family but I didn’t think I could possibly have it - for much of my life I assumed, like many, that ADHD was primarily present in boys/men.
 I knew that I had different ways of approaching things, that I struggled with tasks and instructions, but I had a small mountain of coping/management skills I would haul out and apply to many things.
 Many of those skills involved relying on adrenaline & stress - I very often would set a deadline and then focus the day of or night before for several hours straight to complete tasks.
 I often hacked assignments to make them more exciting.
 I found creative ways to thrive - but - this wasn’t entirely sustainable.
 It didn’t always work and I was burning out.
 When I recognized that I had ADHD, with it came a mix of emotions: relief, anger, compassion, understanding — a complete reframing of my life and perspective, and with it, better boundaries and ways to care for myself without shame.
+We are worthy of resources that help us thrive.

 What made you want to be a counsellor?